tari-labs/tari-university/src/cryptography/digital_signatures/introduction_schnorr_signatures.md

         &= s_a + s_b
 \end{align}
 $$
-So it looks like Alice and Bob can supply their own _R_, and anyone can construct the two-of-two signature from the sum of the _Rs_ and public keys.
+So it looks like Alice and Bob can supply their own $R$, and anyone can construct the two-of-two signature from the sum of the $Rs$ and public keys.
 This does work:

 {{#playpen src/aggregation_1.rs}}